 From a small village in Northamptonshire, Irchester United were one of our very first opponents in senior football.
 The Romans, at the time, were actually called Irchester Eastfield; changing the name in 1980 after an apparent merger with Wellingborough Eastfield.
 It wasn’t until 1990 after we’d long since gone our two different ways that they went back to calling themselves United.

-Irchester United Travel Information – Distance: 49 miles
+How to get to Irchester United – Travel Information – Distance: 49 miles

-Take a trip north on the A1(M) and A1 until you reach the exit for the B1048 and B645 (St Neots/Kimbolton).
-Here, you’ll need to turn left and take the B645 towards Higham Ferrers; staying with this road for nearly 16 miles.
+Go north on the A1(M) and A1 until you get to the exit for the B1048 and B645.
+Here, go left and take the B645 towards Higham Ferrers; staying on this road for nearly 16 miles.

 At a roundabout, take the third exit onto the A6 for almost a mile.
 Then, take the second exit at the next roundabout for the A45.
 You’ll cross a railway bridge after four miles.
 Be aware, however, as the next left – Chester Road – is what you want.
 Continue down the High Street, before turning right for the B569.
 After 0.3 miles, turn right for Alfred Street.